DTurus/ISS_position_SPA/README.md

 # How to use

-To start this project you have to clone the repository and then go with your terminal in the folder;
+To start this project you have to clone the repository and then go with your terminal in the folder.\
-Finally you have to start the application
+Finally you have to start the application:

 ### 'npm start'